Create OpenAPI 3.0.x specification

 Pending approvals

-The Schema looks like this, the URL (see below) will return an array of them.
-Note: It is good practise to compose the object definiions.
-In this example status
+The Schema looks like the following.
+The URL (see below) will return an array of them.

 is a referenced definition.